History of ESPN in Timeline

 2004: ESPN Last Carried NHL Games

-March 4, 2005: ESPNU launch
+March 4, 2005: ESPNU Launches

 On March 4, 2005, ESPNU, a subscription television network dedicated to college athletics, was launched.
+The network focuses on a variety of college sports, including basketball, football, baseball, swimming, and ice hockey.

-2005: ESPN MVP launch
+2005: ESPN MVP Attempt

-2006: ESPN Loses Rights to Sunday Night Football
+2006: ESPN Loses Sunday Night Football Rights

 March 2008: ESPN Films Created